-- I have actually caught myself saying “I told you so” but in a modern disguised kind of way “Oh yea, didn’t I mention that?”
+- I have actually caught myself saying “I told you so” but in a modern disguised kind of way “Oh yeah, didn’t I mention that?”

-- I actually bought a pair of sandals that were comfortable instead of the pair that were more stylish!
+- I actually bought a pair of sandals that were comfortable instead of the pair that was more stylish!